hardscrabble/hardscrabble.github.io/_drafts/coconut-estate.md

 1. Building quickly
 2. Keeping things simple

+In retrospect, these were the wrong motivations, if my goal was to actually finish something.
+Which, nominally, it was.

 ## how I organized the code

 I made a single repo that had all the code in it.
-At work, we were having success using such a "monorepo", and it felt right.
+At work, we were having success using such a [monorepo](https://danluu.com/monorepo/), and it felt right.
 I made the top-level of the repo into a [Cargo workspace], which is Rust's built-in monorepo-like concept.
 The idea is that you can have several sibling Rust projects that you can think of as a family.
 By the end, I had four members in my workspace:

 [Cargo workspace]: https://doc.rust-lang.org/book/ch14-03-cargo-workspaces.html

+1. api
+2. secrets_keeper
+3. toolbox
+4. authorized_keys_generator

+Additionally, alongside the rust projects, I had two non-Rust codebases, each in their own subdirectory:

+1. website
+2. terraform

+I'll go through each of those in a bit of detail, providing some highlights of how and why they were built.

 ### api